SAA Officers

 Trustee

-Katie Brokaw is associate professor of English at University of California, Merced and co-founding artistic director of Shakespeare in Yosemite.
+Katherine Steele Brokaw is Shakespeare at Winedale Regents Professor of English at University of Texas at Austin.
 She authored Shakespeare and Community Performance (2023) and Staging Harmony: Music and Religious Change in Late Medieval and Early Modern English Drama (2016), which won the David Bevington Prize.
 In 2012, the dissertation upon which it was based won SAA’s J. Leeds Barroll Prize.
 She edited the Arden Performance edition of Macbeth, co-edited Shakespeare and Secular Transactions in the Age of Shakespeare, and published several essays on eco-Shakespeare and early modern drama.
 She is co-founder of the EarthShakes Alliance, co-organized Globe4Globe: Shakespeare and the Climate Emergency with Shakespeare’s Globe, and has been a plenary speaker for the Shakespeare Theatre Association (STA).
 At UC Merced, she has been department chair and co-created an undergraduate major in Environmental Humanities.
 For the SAA, she has chaired the Ad Hoc Committee on Conference Futures (2022-present), organized panels for 2021 and 2018 and co-led a seminar in 2015.

 Trustee